Sid220/joe-mama-or-joe-biden/README.md

 # Soooo y'all are idiots and I found a mistake/want to improve one
 You can make a pull request or file an issue
 # WDYM, YOU FORGOT MY FAVORITE OBSCURE PROGRAMMING LANGUAGE
-You can file an issue with the code for that language
+You can file an issue with the code for that language just make sure to include a comment with "Author:*your name*"